intrken/Small-Replit-Discord-Raid-Bot/README.md

 '!bot ban all': 'Bans all members from the server except allowed users', '!bot kick all': 'Kicks all members from the server except allowed users', '!bot evildeed': 'Nukes the server'
+# UPDATE
+This code may not work till i update it